Self-replicating spacecraft: Debate on Fermi's paradox

-Another objection to the prevalence of von Neumann probes, also known as the Great Filter, is that civilizations of the type that could potentially create such devices may have inherently short lifetimes, and self-destruct before so advanced a stage is reached, through such events as biological or nuclear warfare, nanoterrorism, resource exhaustion, ecological catastrophe, or pandemics.
+Another objection to the prevalence of von Neumann probes is that civilizations that could potentially create such devices may have a high probability of self-destruction before being capable of producing such machines.
+This could be through events such as biological or nuclear warfare, nanoterrorism, resource exhaustion, ecological catastrophe, or pandemics.
+This obstacle to the creation of von Neumann probes is one potential candidate for the concept of a Great Filter.

 Simple workarounds exist to avoid the over-replication scenario.
 Radio transmitters, or other means of wireless communication, could be used by probes programmed not to replicate beyond a certain density (such as five probes per cubic parsec) or arbitrary limit (such as ten million within one century), analogous to the Hayflick limit in cell reproduction.
 One problem with this defence against uncontrolled replication is that it would only require a single probe to malfunction and begin unrestricted reproduction for the entire approach to fail – essentially a technological cancer – unless each probe also has the ability to detect such malfunction in its neighbours and implements a seek and destroy protocol (which in turn could lead to probe-on-probe space wars if faulty probes first managed to multiply to high numbers before they were found by sound ones, which could then well have programming to replicate to matching numbers so as to manage the infestation).
 Another workaround is based on the need for spacecraft heating during long interstellar travel.
 The use of plutonium as a thermal source would limit the ability to self-replicate.
 The spacecraft would have no programming to make more plutonium even if it found the required raw materials.
 Another is to program the spacecraft with a clear understanding of the dangers of uncontrolled replication.